jku-vds-lab/jku-vds-lab.github.io/_alumni/adelberger.md

 position: University Assistant
 github: PatrickAdelberger
 website:
+hide_personal_page: false # set this flag to true, if you don't want to link a personal page
 ---

 I'm a PhD student and university assistant in the Visual Data Science Lab of the <a href="https://www.jku.at/en/">Johannes Kepler University Linz</a>, Linz, Austria.